Characterizing the Burst Error Correction Ability of Quantum Cyclic Codes: Error-Trapping Decoder of Quantum Cyclic Codes

 \item[(3)] Shift the syndrome register with Gate 2 on.
 As soon as the $r-z$ leftmost stages of the syndrome register contain all zeros after the $i$th shift for $0\leq i\leq n-1$, the burst error is confined in the $z$ rightmost stages.
 Then Gate 2 is turned off. \item[(4)] The syndrome register is shifted by $z$ times with Gate 3 on.
 Then the error burst is confined to the error sequence register and Gate 3 is turned off.
 We need to continue to shift the error register so that the error burst is put in the right positions.
 With Gate 3 on, the error sequence register is cyclically shifted by $[(n-z-i) \mod n]$ times.

 \end{itemize}

-The decoding circuit in Fig. \ref{QETDCircuit} is easy to be implemented by using the linear shift register and the time complexity is linear.
+The decoding circuit in Fig. \ref{QETDCircuit} is easy to be implemented by using the linear shift register.
+In steps (2) and (3), the shift registers both run in $O(n)$ time.
+In step (4), the syndrome register also runs in $O(n)$ time.
+Therefore the total time complexity of the QETD algorithm is linear.
 On the other hand, for the purpose of numerical simulations, we give a simplified QETD algorithm for QCCs in Algorithm \ref{ErTrDeQuan}.
+It should be noted that the time complexity of Algorithm \ref{ErTrDeQuan} is indeed $O(n^2)$ which is higher than the complexity of the circuit level decoder in Fig. \ref{QETDCircuit}.
+But Algorithm 3 is easier to be simulated in computers by using high level programming languages such as C/C++, Magma and Python, etc.

 {\textbf{Input:}} {\textbf{Output:}}